Tomasi Laulile

-Tomasi Laulile (born May 22, 1995) is an American professional football defensive lineman for the BC Lions of the Canadian Football League (CFL).
+Tomasi Laulile (born May 22, 1995) is an American professional football defensive lineman for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football for the BYU Cougars and was signed by the Indianapolis Colts of the National Football League (NFL) as an undrafted free agent in 2018.
 He has been a member of the Colts, New Orleans Saints, San Francisco 49ers and Denver Broncos in the NFL, the Dallas / Arlington Renegades in the XFL and United Football League (UFL), the Jousters of The Spring League (TSL), and the Houston Gamblers of the United States Football League (USFL).

 Early life

 Laulile was born on May 22, 1995, in Riverside County, California.
 The youngest of five children, he attended Palmdale High School in California before transferring to Westlake High School for his senior year.
 He first played football as a junior while at Palmdale.
 In 2012, at Westlake, Laulile recorded 52 tackles and 10 sacks while playing as a defensive end, being selected All-Marmonte League and to the Canyon vs. Coast Classic all-star game.
 He signed to play college football for the BYU Cougars.